 The pandemic scaled up the "Work from Home" (WFH) model.
 Excluding essential workers, emergency responders, and physical laborers, almost all employers authorized employees to WFH, which disrupted the office real estate market.
-But in the hopes that the shutdown would be temporary, firms around the nation did not want to give up their office spaces, and vacancy rates were at an all-time high.
+But in the hopes that the shutdown would be temporary, firms around the nation did not want to give up their office spaces, and vacancy rates were at an all-time high.34

 Novi's economy includes international corporations with local and regional offices as well as owneroperated businesses serving the area.
 The city is also an industry leader in Healthcare and Research and Development (R&D) which tends to use large swaths of office and laboratory spaces.
-Consequentially, the vacancy rate in the "Office, Industry, and Flex" markets jumped from 5.8% in early 2020 to 9.2% by mid-2021 (Figure 31) and remained higher than both Oakland and Wayne Counties (7.9% and 7.1% respectively).
-As of August 2022, Novi's office inventory constitutes 1,231,639 square feet across 58 active listings.
+Consequentially, the vacancy rate in the "Office, Industry, and Flex" markets has gradually increased from mid-2022 (7% in Q2) to 2024 (8% in Q4) (Figure 31).
+Figure 32 illustrates that vacancy in these markets is comparable between Novi and Oakland County with greater consistency (and lower vacancy rates) evident in Wayne County.